island-lang/island-lang.github.io/README.md

 	print("Hello World!")
 ```

-Trying the read the result of a function returning only `nothing` (either annotated as such or not) will fail.
-Since the `nothing` type doesn't contain any useful information by itself:
+Trying the read the result of a method returning only `nothing` (either annotated as such or not) will fail, since the `nothing` type doesn't contain any useful information by itself:
 ```isl
 let x = printHelloWorld() // Error: printHelloWorld() returns only `nothing`
 ```